 "Half the battle with cancer is getting through treatment," explains Tieber.
 "Girley was my nurse and my champion; she was always there for me.
 Because of Girley, I knew I could get through this because she battled cancer as well and has been cancer-free for more than 10 years, which made me even more confident that she was well-equipped to help me."

-Three years later, Tieber is also cancer-free and uses his experience as motivation to give back.
+Six years later, Tieber is also cancer-free and uses his experience as motivation to give back.
 He started Hope and Victory Cancer Care, an organization that creates care packages for patients battling cancer.
 From his familiarity with treatment, Tieber knows exactly what patients need from these packages, like lemon drops to remove the taste caused by chemotherapy and playing cards for entertainment during long treatment sessions.

 "Brian is a genuinely caring, kind and selfless person who is not afraid of where life takes him," says Acierto.
 "Watching him talk to our patients and give them care packages are priceless moments I will never forget."